How WEIRD is Usable Privacy and Security Research? (Extended Version): Methodology

-\textbf{Phase--2: Screening for potentially relevant papers.} The dataset of Phase--1 included numerous non-UPS security papers (e.g., theory of cryptography) and non-UPS HCI papers.
-To exclude the papers that did not meet criteria--(i),(ii), and (iii), we filtered papers with the following search queries: \textit{(security OR privacy) AND (recruit* OR participant* OR respondent*)}.
-Since we were especially interested in the UPS papers in which the authors recruited participants, we used the terms \textit{recruit}, \textit{participant}, and \textit{respondent} instead of the terms relevant to all UPS papers such as \textit{user} or \textit{usability}.
-While a prior study~\cite{TOCHI2021_Distler} conducted a similar search for titles or abstracts, we conducted it for full texts of each paper to prevent inappropriately excessive exclusion.
-We explain the detailed procedure in Appendix~\ref{section:appendix_screening_detailed}.
+\textbf{Phase--2: Screening for potentially relevant papers.} The dataset of Phase--1 included numerous non-UPS security papers (e.g., cryptography theory) and non-UPS HCI papers.
+To exclude the papers that did not meet the criteria, we filtered papers with the following search queries: \textit{(security OR privacy) AND (recruit* OR participant* OR respondent*)}.
+Since we were especially interested in the UPS papers that recruited participants, we used the terms \textit{recruit}, \textit{participant}, and \textit{respondent} instead of the terms relevant to all UPS papers such as \textit{user} or \textit{usability}.
+Whereas a prior study~\cite{TOCHI2021_Distler} conducted a similar search for titles or abstracts, we conducted it for full texts to prevent inappropriately excessive exclusion.
+We explain the detailed procedure in the Appendix~\ref{section:appendix_screening_detailed}.
 Our search query resulted in 3,226 potentially relevant papers.

-\textbf{Phase--3: Identifying relevant papers.} The first author reviewed the titles, abstracts, and body text (around sentences that contain the terms within our search query) of the 3,226 papers and removed papers that did not meet our criteria.
+\textbf{Phase--3: Identifying relevant papers.} The first author reviewed the titles, abstracts, and body text of the 3,226 papers and removed papers that did not meet our criteria.
 Every time the first author found a paper where it was unclear whether it met the criteria, the authors discussed and resolved the issue.
 The last author independently double-coded 323 randomly selected papers (10\%).
 The inter-rater reliability was Cohen's kappa $k=$ .86, which is considered to be an excellent level of agreement~\cite{IRR}.
-After this manual screening, we finally identified 715 relevant papers.
-Table~\ref{table:numberof_reviewed_paper_peryear} listed the numbers of selected UPS papers in each publication year.
-The number of UPS papers is noticeably higher in 2020--2021 compared with earlier years.
-Specifically, the number of UPS papers in 2021 ($N$=201) is 1.57 times greater than the number of papers in 2018 ($N$=128), which is the most recent year that Distler et al. and Kaur et al. reviewed~\cite{TOCHI2021_Distler, arXiv2021_Kaur}.
+After this manual screening, we finally identified 715 relevant papers\footnote{The full list of papers is available in the Appendix~\ref{section:appendix_papers_list}.}.
+Table~\ref{table:numberof_reviewed_paper_peryear} lists the numbers of identified UPS papers in each publication year.
+The number of UPS papers noticeably increased in 2020--2021, which Distler et al. and Kaur et al. do not cover~\cite{TOCHI2021_Distler, arXiv2021_Kaur}.